-Authors/editors wishing to submit a manuscript to the University of Delaware Press should first send a proposal that describes the manuscript in some detail.
-Most commonly the proposal package consists of a cover letter, table of contents, abstract or introduction or sample chapter, and curriculum vitae.
+Authors/editors wishing to submit a manuscript to the University of Delaware Press should first submit a proposal that describes the manuscript in some detail.
 All proposal materials should be addressed to:

 Prof. Edward Larkin, Interim Director